New here? Start with the complete side hustle guide →

 • Review last month’s analytics — what performed best?

-• Identify 8–10 blog posts to create fresh pins for this month (mix of new posts and evergreen content)
+• Pick 8–10 blog posts to create fresh pins for this month (a mix of new posts and evergreen content)

-• Note any seasonal content to schedule ahead of the relevant date
+• Note any seasonal content to schedule ahead of the date

 • Schedule them consistently across the month (3–5 pins per day)

-That’s the whole planning process.
-It takes about an hour at the start of each month and means you’re never scrambling for ideas or pinning reactively.
+That’s the whole thing.
+It’s roughly how I run mine — about an hour of planning at the start of the month, then batch the pins as you go, and you’re never scrambling for ideas or pinning reactively.

 Content Ideas by Niche

-If you’re still not sure where to start, here are specific content ideas organized by the niches that perform strongest on Pinterest.
+If you’re still not sure where to start, here are specific content ideas grouped by the niches that perform strongest on Pinterest.

 Blogging and online income: